jtonini/nomad/README.md

 ### Why Second Derivatives Matter

 Traditional threshold alerts only trigger when a value crosses a limit.
-By monitoring the second derivative (acceleration), NOMADE can detect:
+By monitoring the second derivative (acceleration), NØMADE can detect:

 - **Exponential growth**: Before linear projections underestimate
 - **Sudden changes**: Spikes in usage patterns